Brazil - South America

 • Keep evenings flexible

-A stronger first route in Porto Alegre usually means one named anchor like Mercado Publico and historic core logic plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Porto Alegre usually means one named anchor like Casa de Cultura Mario Quintana plus a nearby district block in Porto Alegre city center, Porto Alegre main arrival area, and Porto Alegre evening base area, instead of trying to collect every highlight in one day.

 Evenings in Porto Alegre are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.